ashvardanian/StringZilla/README.md

 - For data-engineers often memory-mapping and parsing large datasets, like the [CommonCrawl](https://commoncrawl.org/).
 - For Python, C, or C++ software engineers looking for faster strings for their apps.
 - For Bioinformaticians and Search Engineers measuring edit distances and fuzzy-matching.
-- For students learning practical applications of SIMD and SWAR and how libraries like LibC are implemented.
 - For hardware designers, needing a SWAR baseline for strings-processing functionality.
+- For students studying SIMD/SWAR applications to non-data-parallel operations.

 __Limitations:__